LeeKLTW/DesignPattern/README.md

 (Creational, structural or behavioral)

 ## schedule & overview

+Dependency inversion principle[10]

+### SOLID principle

+#### Single Responsibility principle
+A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.

+#### Open-closed principle
+Software entities (class, modules, functions, etc.) should be open for extension, but closed for modification.
+``
+When a single change to a program results in a cascade of changes to dependent modules, the design smells of Rigidity.
+The OCP advises us to refactor the system so that further changes of that kind will not cause more modifications.
+If the OCP is applied well, then **further changes of that kind are achieved by adding new code, not by changing old code that already works**.
+``
+#### Liskov Substitution principle
+"Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program."
+See also design by contract.

+#### Interface Segregation principle
+"Many client-specific interfaces are better than one general-purpose interface."

+#### Dependency Inversion principle
+One should "depend upon abstractions, [not] concretions."

 ### Creational patterns
 - [ ] Factory* pattern
 - [x] Abstract Factory pattern